ryantd42/NY-Legislative-Git/2023/A7184A-2023/bill.md

  follows:
-  17. "Health or social [service] SERVICES practitioner" means a  regis- tered  professional  nurse,  nurse  practitioner,  physician,  physician assistant, psychologist, LICENSED MASTER SOCIAL WORKER or licensed clin- ical social worker, licensed or certified pursuant to the education  law acting within his or her scope of practice.
+  17. "Health or social [service] SERVICES practitioner" means a  regis- tered  professional  nurse,  nurse  practitioner,  physician,  physician assistant, psychologist, LICENSED  MASTER  SOCIAL  WORKER,  or  licensed clinical  social  worker,  licensed  [or],  certified  [pursuant  to] OR AUTHORIZED UNDER the education law  acting  within  [his  or  her]  SUCH HEALTH OR SOCIAL SERVICES PRACTITIONER'S scope of practice.
-  26. "Person connected with the case" means the patient, any person on the surrogate list, a parent or guardian of a  minor  patient,  [the]  A hospital  administrator,  an  attending  physician,  any other health or social services practitioner who is or has been directly involved in the patient's care, and any duly  authorized  state  agency,  including  the facility  director or regional director for a patient transferred from a mental hygiene facility and the facility director for a  patient  trans- ferred from a correctional facility.
+  26. "Person connected with the case" means the patient, any person on the surrogate list, a parent or guardian of a minor patient, the  hospi- tal  administrator,  an  attending  [physician]  PRACTITIONER, any other health or social services practitioner  who  is  or  has  been  directly involved  in  the  patient's care, and any duly authorized state agency, including the facility director  or  regional  director  for  a  patient transferred from a mental hygiene facility and the facility director for a patient transferred from a correctional facility.
   §  7.
 Subdivision  3  of  section 2994-e of the public health law, as
  amended by chapter 708 of the laws  of  2019,  is  amended  to  read  as
  follows:
-  3. Decision-making  standards  and  procedures  for emancipated minor patient. (a) If an attending practitioner determines that a  patient  is an emancipated minor patient with decision-making capacity AND DOCUMENTS
- A. 7184  3
+ A. 7184--A  3

- THE  BASIS  FOR  SUCH DETERMINATION IN THE PATIENT'S MEDICAL RECORD, the patient shall have the authority to decide about life-sustaining  treat- ment.
-Such  authority  shall include a decision to withhold or withdraw life-sustaining  treatment  if  an attending practitioner and the ethics review committee determine that the decision accords with the  standards for  surrogate  decisions  for  adults,  and the ethics review committee approves the decision.
+  3. Decision-making  standards  and  procedures  for emancipated minor patient. (a) If an attending practitioner determines that a  patient  is an emancipated minor patient with decision-making capacity AND DOCUMENTS THE  BASIS  FOR  THAT DETERMINATION IN THE PATIENT'S MEDICAL RECORD, the patient  shall have the authority to decide about life-sustaining treat- ment.
+[Such] THAT authority shall include  a  decision  to  withhold  or withdraw  life-sustaining treatment if an attending practitioner and the ethics review committee determine that the  decision  accords  with  the standards  for  surrogate  decisions  for  adults, and the ethics review committee approves the decision.
   (b) If the hospital can with reasonable efforts ascertain the identity of the parents or guardian of an emancipated minor patient, the hospital shall MAKE DILIGENT EFFORTS TO notify such persons, AND  DOCUMENTS  SUCH